 Atlas of the Human Body

-Illustrated Encyclopedia of Human Anatomic Variation.
-This site produced by the University of Iowa College of Medicine is an online atlas which covers all facets of human anatomy.
+This site produced by the American Medical Association is an online atlas which covers all facets of human anatomy.
 Brief descriptions and references to cited sources are included.

 A publication of the National Institutes of Health that provides basic information about diabetes, its treatment and its long-term effects.